 Project North Festival 2019 will be held in venues in and around downtown Rhinelander, WI, September 26-28, 2019.

 You betcha.
 You can buy tickets right here.
-Though keep in mind, ticket prices will change on July 31st, 2019.

 The festival also encourages participants to use the "Leave No Trace" principals.
 Participants are encouraged to carpool, walk, or bikeride while attending the festival and learn about invasive species and protect the Northwoods from such species.